camilotejeiro/camilotejeiro.github.io/_posts/2017-09-09-aic-1-3-1-widlar-current-mirror.md

 OP
 print all

-* Output current over input current (at "no load"): should be 1 for best match. print (v2#branch/v1#branch)
+* Output current over input current (with 1V load): should be 1 for best match. print (v2#branch/v1#branch)
 ~~~